pankuznetsov/Palo-Alto-BASIC-in-Ruby-less-then-in-500-lines/README.md

 [Take a look on Wikipedia page](https://en.wikipedia.org/wiki/Tiny_BASIC).

-The grammer is also very simple and can be described in ABNF just in a few lines:
+The grammer is also pretty simple and can be described in ABNF just in a few lines:

 CR  _stands for Carret Return (`\r\n` or `\n`, depends on OS)_